Mathématique: Chapter 26

 “I take issue with your tone.”

-“A sarcastic compliment,” Young said, as Rush vanished in the direction of the kitchen, “I’m moving up in the world.”
+“A sarcastic compliment,” Young called after Rush, as the man returned to the kitchen.
+“I’m movin’ up in the world.”

-Six hours later, Young had finished reading everything he’d removed from the SGC archives and drawn up a list of additional documents to request.
-He had just replaced the files in the locked case when he heard a knock on the door.
+Six hours later, Young had finished reading everything he’d removed from the SGC archives and drawn up a list of additional documents he planned to request.
+He’d just replaced the files in their locked case when he heard a knock on the door.

 It took him two attempts to get to his feet.

-He limped across the floor, leaning heavily on his crutch.
+He limped across the floor, leaning heavily on his cane.

 “Hey,” he replied.
 “You clean up nice.”

 “Long, depressing day,” Young said.
-“Congrats on the license.
-Sorry I was snappy on the phone.”
+“Congrats on the license.”

-“The culinary genius in residence unfortunately dosed himself with muscle relaxants right before starting the dinner prep.
-He managed to heroically make it about halfway through the paella and ten percent of the way through the baked Alaska before he lost the ability to speak in complete sentences.”
-Young tipped his head in the direction of his couch where Rush was currently sleeping.
+“The culinary genius in residence dosed himself with muscle relaxants before starting the dinner prep.
+He layered a pan with ice cream and got halfway through the paella prep before he lost the ability to speak in complete sentences.”
+Young tipped his head in the direction of his couch, where Rush slept, shoes off, still wearing the SGC issued clothes he’d gone home in the previous night.
+The guy was dead to the world.

-“Take out sounds wonderful,” Vala whispered, “but I am not giving up my quest to sample every possible incarnation of America’s Greatest Desert.”
+“Take out sounds wonderful,” Vala whispered, “but I’m not giving up my quest to sample every possible incarnation of America’s Greatest Dessert.”

-“You really don’t have to whisper,” Young said.
+“You don’t have to whisper,” Young said.
 “The man is out.
-And I fully support your decision to make him follow through on the baked Alaska.
-He’d never tell you as much, but—I think he might have been kind of excited about it.”
+And I support your decision to make him follow through on the Baked Alaska.
+He’d never admit it, but I think he was pretty excited about it.”

-Vala smiled at him.
+Vala set the bottle of wine on his coffee table.
 “Would you like to see my car, handsome?
-Since we have to pick up dinner anyway?”
+Since we’ll need to pick up dinner anyway?”

 “Stop right there,” Young said.
 “I get ya.”